-These endeavour to illustrate the Power of voluntary Motion (namely, how a sudden Impulse of the Will can fet a great Machine in Action) by what they think is analogous to it in mechanical Observations: As for Instance, a little Agitation of the Air will turn a Windmill, or fail a great Ship, and it is demonstrable in Mechanicks, that a Hair of a Man's Head, or a Puff of his Breath, by the Help of proper Springs, Wheels, and Pullies, may have Force enough to move a Body as big and as heavy as the World.
-Then they reafor, that if the little Contrivance and trifling Experiments which we can make of the Powers of Matter and Motion can convince us of its Capacity to produce such surprizing Effects and Operations, a Machine organized by the excellent Skill and most wife Contrivance of the supreme Architect, confishing too of such subtil animal Spirits, and of fuch infinite Springs, Wheels, and Tubes, must have suitable Operations, some of them such as are not perceivable by our Senses. or penetrable by our Capacities.
-They conceive, that there is fomething in Vegetation analogous to animal Life; and that the Difference of the appearing Sensations between the highest Vegetable. and the lowest Animal (as for Example, between the Sensitive Plant and a Worm or Snail) is so yery little, that they can account for them both by other may be fo too.
+These endeavour to illustrate the power of voluntary motion (namely, how a sudden impulse of the will can set a great machine in action) by what they think is analogous to it in mechanical obervations: As for instance, a little agitation of the air will turn a windmill, or sail a great ship; and it is demonstrable in mechanicks, that a hair of a man's head, or a puff of his breath, by the help of proper springs, wheels, and pulleys, may have force enough to move a body as big and heavy as the world.
+Then they reason, that if the little contrivance and trifling experiments which we can make of the powers of matter and motion can convince us of its capacity to produce such surprizing effects and operations, a machine organized by the excellent skill and most wise contrivance of the Supreme Architect, consisting too of such subtle animal spirits, and of such infinite springs, wheels, and tubes, must have suitable operations, some of them such as are not perceivable by our senses, or penetrable by our capacities.
+They conceive, that there is something in vegetation analogous to animal life; and that the difference of the appearing sensations between the highest vegetable and the lowest animal (as for example, between the sensitive plant and worm or snail) is so very little, that they can account for them both by the same system of reasoning; or rather, they are both equally unaccountable by our reason: And therefore, since the former is undoubtedly only a modus or operation of matter and motion they think that we cannot know but the other may be so too.

-Many Pretenders to Philosophy have thought the Mind of a Brute Animal to be Part of the Body, originally formed with it, and differing only from the other Parts, as it has a finer Contexture, and confists of more subtil and volatile Particles of Matter, that cannot keep together without their Case or Shell, and consequently cannot exist together in a separate State from the Body, but when the Organization and Mechanism of its Inclosure is dissolved or broken to Pieces, it must dissipate into the Mass of Matter again.
+Many pretenders to philosophy have thought the mind of a brute animal to be part of the body, originally formed with it, and differing only from the other parts, as it has a finer contexture, and consists of more subtle and volatile particles of matter, that cannot keep together without their case or shell, and consequently cannot exist together in a separate state from the body; but when the organization and mechanism of its inclosure is dissolved or broken to pieces, it must dissipate into the mass of matter again.

-But the greater Number have thought, that there is an Anima Mundi, or Universal Spirit, that permeates and actuates all Matter, and is the Source of vegetable and animal Life; which Spirit receiving its Modification from, and affimilating itself to, the Nature and Structure of the Body through which it passes, or in which it acts, constitutes all the Specifick Effects and Operations which we daily see, feel, and admire a sa in the Instances before given, the same Wind, blown into different Instruments, makes different Kinds of Mulick.
+But the greater number have thought, that there is an anima mundi, or universal spirit, that permeates and actuates all matter, and is the source of vegetable and animal life; which spirit receiving its modification from, and assimilating itself to, the nature and structure of the body through which it passes, or in which it acts, constitutes all the specific effects and operations which we daily see, feel, and admire; as in the instances before given, the same wind, blown into different instruments, makes different kinds of musick.